Cogmob/mu/specification.md

     * run all files which end with \_test.js in the gen/dev folder
     * write the results into gen/dev/test_results
-    * if the tests have zero fails, write the current version number into the correct gen/lambda_state_history entry
+    * if the tests have zero fails, write the current version number into the correct gen/stored/lambda_state_history.yaml entry

 #### update tools

-* copy the tools.js file from the src/lambda folder to gen/stored/build_tools/current
+* copy the gen/tools.js file from the to gen/stored/tools/version_number.js
-* write a new version number into gen/lambda_state_history
+* write a new version number into gen/stored/lambda_state_history.yaml

 #### test single dev